Propo41/road-to-ml/README.md

 ## Object Detection Project Valorant

 - Precision is very low.
 Possible reason could be due to the high resolution of the images (1920\*1080)
+- May be fixed by using a low resolution and then while detecting the images in real time we can use the mouse pointer as the origin of the capture region